-Usually connected between each wire of a line and earth or, as 3-electrode units between a pair and earth.
+Usually connected between each wire of a line and earth or as 3-electrode units between a pair and earth.
 Their performance may be specified to precise limits to meet system requirements.
-Operating voltages may be 90 V or more.
 The protectors are compact and will operate frequently without attention.

-A full description and specification for gas-filled protectors appears in Recommendation K.12.
+Detailed requirements for gas discharge tubes appear in Recommendation K.12.